seanpm2001/Degoogle-your-life/Articles/!Subcategories-and-divisions/README.md

 # [Article subcategories and divisions](#Article-subcategories-and-divisions)

-Listing as of 2023, Monday, August 21st at 08:09 pm PST
+Listing as of 2023, Wednesday, August 23rd at 08:24 pm PST

 ## [Advertising, malvertizing, and monetization](#Advertising-malvertizing-and-monetization)